jantman/awslimitchecker/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] Git history is fully intact; please do not squash or rewrite history.
 - [ ] If you made changes to the ``versioncheck`` code, be sure to locally run the ``-versioncheck`` tox tests.

+## Contributor License Agreement

+By submitting this work for inclusion in awslimitchecker, I agree to the following terms:

+* The contribution included in this request (and any subsequent revisions or versions of it) is being made under the same license as the awslimitchecker project (the Affero GPL v3, or any subsequent version of that license if adopted by awslimitchecker).
+* My contribution may perpetually be included in and distributed with awslimitchecker; submitting this pull request grants a perpetual, global, unlimited license for it to be used and distributed under the terms of awslimitchecker's license.
+* I have the legal power and rights to agree to these terms.